 "Everybody Loves Hugo"'s final scenes include Desmond being tossed down to a well, possibly to his death.
 Cue the next time trailer for "The Last Recruit", which shows Desmond alive and well.

-To be fair, no one who watches LOST religiously would have had any doubt about his fate anyway.
+To be fair, no one who watches Lost religiously would have had any doubt about his fate anyway.
 If we didn't see it, it didn't happen.

-MadTV: Regularly did this with fake trailers (notably the one for the Rocket Revengers in Excito-Color movie).
+MadTV regularly spoofed this with fake trailers (notably the one for the Rocket Revengers in Excito-Color movie).
 The narrator asks the audience various things like "Who will die?", followed by footage of that person dying, going so far as to even show the ending of the film. ("You'll have to pay big money to find out Tooka's secret; that she's carrying Tiny's baby!")

 However, a year before MADtv debuted, local Seattle show Almost Live! did their own fake trailer, which you can see here.

-Maury: This talk show does this religiously.
+Maury does this religiously.
 In every commercial break before DNA test results, they try to build suspense by showing quick clips of the guests before and after the results.
 99% of the time, they show the guests' reactions to the results, defeating the purpose of sticking around for the results.
 Sometimes, if the DNA test is for a more serious tone, like an adult daughter finding her long lost father, the clips fade into a commercial break without showing the reaction.

-Considering that the crazies they get, their reactions would have come no matter what the result would have been.
+Considering the crazies they get, their reactions would have come no matter what the result would have been.

 Interestingly, the series is also infamous for the unreliability of its trailers, particularly where interactions between Arthur and Merlin are concerned.
 There doesn't seem to be a middle ground.